United States Medical Center for Federal Prisoners: In popular culture

 John Sacrimoni, boss of the fictional Lupertazzi crime family in the hit HBO television series The Sopranos, dies at MCFP Springfield in the season 6 episode entitled "Stage 5".

-Ercole "Eckley" DiMeo of the fictional Soprano crime family in the hit HBO television series The Sopranos is the unseen longtime boss of the Soprano crime family and is mentioned in season one that he is incarcerated here.
+Ercole "Eckley" DiMeo of the fictional Soprano crime family in the hit HBO television series The Sopranos is only seen in the many Saints of Newark and is the boss of the DiMeo crime family and it is mentioned in season one that he is incarcerated here.

-The American crime drama limited series Black Bird follows the true story of James Keene during his time at MCFP Springfield.
+The American crime drama limited series Black Bird follows the true story of Jimmy Keene (birth name James Keene) during his time at MCFP Springfield.
 The series is based on the 2010 autobiographical novel In with the Devil: a Fallen Hero, a Serial Killer, and a Dangerous Bargain for Redemption by James Keene and Hillel Levin.